-Applicants to the program may petition to transfer a maximum of eight (8) elective credits into the program provided the credits were not used for a previously conferred degree and were completed within five years of the petition.
-This petition must be approved by the Chair of the Nutrition Department and the Dean of the School for Health Studies.
+Applicants to the program may petition to transfer a maximum of eight (8) elective credits into the M.S. program provided the credits were not used for a previously conferred degree and were completed within five years of the petition.
+This petition must be approved by the Chair of the Nutrition Department and the Dean of the School of Health Sciences.
 The student must have earned a grade of B or better.